fanjunweng/CaseStudies-Application/README.md

 2. Run the application:
 Right click on any file under the `tools.vitruv.framework.visualization.app` package, select `Run as Java Application`.
 Or select the `run` menu item and choose `Run as Java Application`.

 ##Project Development
 The application depends on the following tools:
 + Eclipse Modeling Framework (EMF) as the modeling environment to process the EMF-model instances
-+ JavaFX to implement a graphic user interface
++ JavaFX as a software platform for creating and delivering desktop applications